Services/Surgical Information

 Dogs and Cats

-• It is important your dog or cat is fasted, please ensure you remove any food by 10pm the night before admission.
+- It is important your dog or cat is fasted, and in most cases please ensure you remove any food by 10pm the night before admission.
 This includes treats.
+Young puppies and some breeds will have different instructions

 Rabbits and Small Mammals